ResearchComputing/Documentation/docs/software/matlab.md

 ```

 Now all we have left to do is modify our batch script to specify that
-we want to run 4 tasks on the node (we can use up to 24 cores on each
+we want to run 4 tasks on the node (we can use up to 64 cores on each
-‘shas’ node on Summit).
+‘amilan' node on Alpine).
 We can also change the name of the job and the
 output file if we choose.

 ```bash